Ghostkeeper/CookingRecipes/LambChops.md

 ---------
 1. Bake:
 	- Pan: Big 7-ply DeMeyere
-	- Duration: 6 minutes
+	- Duration: 7 minutes
 	- Power: 8
 	- Oil: Light

 Criticism
 ---------
-- Once in a while not cooked through.
-Cook slightly longer?
-Cooking hotter is not an option.
+- It was slightly too well done.
+Started this with a hot pan.
+Maybe colder or shorter?
+But 6 minutes is too short.